Malix-Floof/Lumix/README.md

 🌟 Meet Lumix - your reliable companion with the magic of multifunctional commands and exciting tricks!
 Multi-language support: English, Russian and Ukrainian

-Open the world of music with the ability to play tracks

-from such sources as Spotify / SoundCloud / Yandex Music / BandCamp and also manage your music queue through a convenient control panel.
+Open the world of music with the ability to play tracks from such sources as Spotify / SoundCloud / Yandex Music / BandCamp and also manage your music queue through a convenient control panel

 Configure self-assignment of roles when users log in to the server